cbrennanpoole/Qualitative-Self/README.md

 #### Pine Hills
 `LANDSCAPE & GENERAL MAINTENANCE`
 Stockbridge, GA  | Aug 2016 – Aug 2017
-1. Take ownership of the residential development by demonstrating unquestionable work ethic while nurturing and nursing the land and serving as caregiver to the community.
+1. Assume ownership of the residential development by demonstrating unquestionable work ethic while nurturing and nursing the land and serving as caregiver to the community.
 2. Develop a partnership with residents by always offering to assist and delivering on early on requisition duties.

 ---